Opening date: June 10, 2026

 What Is the SongTeller Hotel?

-The SongTeller Hotel is Dolly Parton's self-described "love letter to the city of Nashville" — a project she developed in partnership with Herschend Family Entertainment, the same company behind Dollywood's DreamMore Resort and HeartSong Lodge in Pigeon Forge.
-The 12-story building sits between Lower Broadway and 2nd Avenue North, two of downtown Nashville's most active entertainment districts, with a guitar-shaped entryway that announces itself clearly from the street.
+The SongTeller Hotel is Dolly Parton's self-described "love letter to the city of Nashville" — developed in partnership with Herschend Family Entertainment, the same company behind Dollywood's DreamMore Resort and HeartSong Lodge in Pigeon Forge.
+The 12-story building sits at the corner of 3rd Avenue and Commerce Street between Lower Broadway and 2nd Avenue North, with a guitar-shaped entryway that announces itself clearly from the street.
+Dolly hand-picked the location herself.

 It's not a standard celebrity-branded hotel.
-Every element of the property — rooms, public spaces, dining, entertainment — is tied explicitly to Dolly's life, songwriting career, and Southern identity.
+Every element — rooms, public spaces, dining, entertainment — is tied explicitly to Dolly's life, songwriting career, and Southern identity.
 The result is closer to a destination experience than a traditional hotel stay.

 The RoomsRoom Types and What to Expect